wannabedev29/ocs01-auto/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Status](https://img.shields.io/badge/status-active-brightgreen)

-Automation tool for interacting with **OCS01 smart contract** on OCTRA network.
+Automation tool for interacting with **OCS01 smart contract** on the OCTRA network.
 Runs all available contract methods in a single execution and saves the results.

 ---